A few years back, The Economist cited the hiring process as the biggest failing of businesses. What they hadn’t even looked into was online hiring.

 - Be Personable – Just because you have never met the freelancer in person, it doesn’t mean you can’t be personable with them.
 Offering advice on matters such as how to separate work life from home life will make them feel valued.

 To enhance your chances of making the right hire straight off the bat, FreeeUp is here to help.
-FreeeUp is home to the top 1% of online workers in the fields of web development, digital marketing, virtual assistance and many other eCommerce-related jobs.
+FreeeUp is home to top tier online workers in the fields of web development, digital marketing, virtual assistance and many other eCommerce-related jobs.
+Different from other platforms, FreeeUp interviews hundreds of freelancers each week and only allows the top 1% of applicants into the network.

 How do we know they’re the 1%?

 Each freelancer goes through a rigorous 4-step interview and testing process that only the All Stars pass.
-FreeeUp contractors are highly experienced, have a strong grasp of English, and love to communicate.
+Freelancers offering their services through the FreeeUp marketplace are highly experienced, have a strong grasp of English, and love to communicate.

 Essentially, this means that the vetting process is already for you.